Chalta/Zeitgeist/README.md

   *   `sudo nano ~/.config/lxsession/LXDE-pi/autostart`

   * Append the lines found [here](https://github.com/Chalta/Zeitgeist/blob/master/autostart).
-  * Press Control-O to save, and enter to confirm.
+  * Note: You can press SHIFT-INSERT to copy text on the clipboard to the document at the current cursor location.
+Press *Control-O* to save, and *Enter* to confirm.
   * Reboot.

 9. Optional: Add ability to turn off HDMI signal at certain dates/times.